PlanetHorizont/ben.hoskings.net/_posts/2010-10-16-railsrumble-stack.markdown

 ---
 _Those instructions again, with some commentary_

-First, log into your instance as root and install babushka.
+First, log into a fresh instance as root and install babushka.
+I test babushka against ubuntu and recommend 10.10.
+Other apt-based distributions should be fine; babushka also supports yum, and my deps could support it with a couple of trivial tweaks to add package names.

     bash -c "`wget -O - babushka.me/up`"